Kinggerm/Arachis/README.md

 written interleaved.
 This design is due to the limitation of applying to tsp solver.

 The functions in Arachis for inferring pairwise genome differences or events are still at <b>infant</b> stage.
-If you find any bugs or something to improve, please contact [jinjianjun@mail.kib.ac.cn](mailto:jinjianjun@mail.kib.ac.cn).
+If you find any bug or something to improve, please contact [jinjianjun@mail.kib.ac.cn](mailto:jinjianjun@mail.kib.ac.cn).
 New contributors are welcome!
 Also, users have to bear in mind that do not test data with too many breakpoints (like 10+).
-At this stage, the function SignedPermutation.inversion_event_from utilizes an <b>exhausted</b> scheme searching for one best solution.
-Currently, I'm using it to play with highly rearranged plastome data of legumes.
+At this stage, the function Chromosome.inversion_event_from utilizes an <b>exhausted</b> scheme searching for one best solution.
+Currently, I am using it to play with highly rearranged plastome data of legumes.
 It's worth trying more small permutations, like some plant mitochondrial data.

 ## Installation